BubbleSquish/Bible-Fun/README.md

 `s8.pdf` © A.J.
 Meyer, II — original author of the `s8.pdf` document.

-ChatGPT — The _AI Chat Bot_ that was heavily used in the making of this project.
+ChatGPT & Grok — The _AI Chat Bots_ that were heavily used in the making of this project.